 The Viking force, led by Ivar the Boneless, invaded Mercia and captured Nottingham.
 King Aethelred and his brother Alfred

-The Viking forces led by Ivar the Boneless and Olaf the White captured Dumbarton in Scotland.
+A Viking force led by Ivar the Boneless and Olaf the White captured Dumbarton in Scotland.

 Ivar the Boneless returned to Dublin.